-A strategy for overshadowing lack of education is with writing a resume in a combination or functional format.
-Write the content so it highlights the broadness and depth of your knowledge and skill set relevant to the position and company.
+A strategy for overshadowing a lack of education is with writing a resume in a combination or functional format.
+Write the content so it highlights the broadness and depth of your knowledge and skillset relevant to the job and company.

 Basically, a combination resume allows you to somewhat “hide” career blemishes, such as lack of education.

 If you’re lucky, hiring companies will back-burner educational requirements in place of equivalent work experience.